Barelang Bridge

 Some locals call the bridge Jembatan Habibie after Jusuf Habibie, who oversaw the project in construction, aiming to transform the Rempang and Galang islands into industrial sites (resembling present-day Batam).

 The concept design for the 6 bridges were proposed by Bruce Ramsay of VSL.
 Habibie had requested that the designs should be based on a variation of different structural bridge types, in order to introduce & develop new bridge design & building technologies for the Indonesian market.

-Over time the bridge sites have grown more into a tourist attraction rather than just a transportation route.
+Over time the bridge sites have grown more into a tourist attraction rather than just a transportation route, and the expected economic benefits have not materialized.